-I am a Research Professor of Science, Technology & International Affairs at the Center for International Science & Technology Policy in the Elliott School of George Washington University in Washington, DC, a position I've held since February 2012.
-Prior to joining GW faculty, I was director of Science & Policy Programs at the American Association for the Advancement of Science (AAAS), where I was responsible for the Association's activities in science and technology policy, managed a staff of 40 people, and served as a key spokesman on science policy issues.
+I am a Research Professor of Science, Technology & International Affairs at the Institute for International Science and Technology Policy in the Elliott School of George Washington University in Washington, DC, a position I've held since February 2012.
+Prior to joining GW faculty, I was director of Science & Policy Programs at the American Association for the Advancement of Science (AAAS), where I was responsible for the Association's activities in science and technology policy, managed a staff of about 40 people, and served as a key spokesman on science policy issues.

-I am a Fellow of AAAS; chairman of the Board of Governors of the U.S.-Israel Binational Science Foundation (BSF) and chairman of the Board of the American Friends of the BSF; a member of the advisory committee to the S&T Fellows program of the California Council for Science and Technology; an honorary member of the Washington Science Diplomats Club; and a charter member of the World Technology Network.
+I am a Fellow of AAAS; former chairman of the Board of Governors of the U.S.-Israel Binational Science Foundation (BSF) and chairman of the Board of the American Friends of the BSF; a member of the advisory committee to the S&T Fellows program of the California Council for Science and Technology; an honorary member of the Washington Science Diplomats Club; and a charter member of the World Technology Network.

 My education includes a B.S. in Physics (1964) and a Ph.D. in Political Science (1969), both from MIT.